WeakAuras/WeakAuras2/README.md

 ## Quick Start

-To open the options window, type `/wa` or `/weakauras` into your chat and hit enter or use the minimap icon.
+To open the options window, type `/wa` or `/weakauras` into your chat and hit enter or use the minimap icon or the WeakAuras entry in the addon compartment.

 ## Extensions